Investigating Roles of Triple Excitations for High-precision Determination of Clock Properties of Alkaline Earth Metal

-In Table \ref{tab2}, we also report electric quadrupole (E2) moments of the metastable clock states of the considered ions by evaluating as $\Theta=\langle J_n,J_n |Q_e^{(2)} |J_n,J_n\rangle$ with the E2 operator $Q_e^{(2)}=\sum_{i} (\frac{3}{2} z_i^2 - \frac{1}{2} r_i^2)$ and compare them with the literature values \cite{Roos2006, Barwood2004, Jiang2008, Itano2006}.
+In Table \ref{tab2}, we report electric quadrupole (E2) moments of the metastable clock states of the considered ions and compare them with the literature values \cite{Roos2006, Barwood2004, Shaniv2016, Jiang2008, Itano2006}.
 Though our calculations and measured values are close, yet they are outside the quoted error bars.
 Compared to other calculations, our results are more precise and do not sometime agree with others due to inclusion of triples contributions.
-More importantly, analysis of MP, RPA and $+$Basis results, in the Supplemental Materials, suggests that the calculations reported using the B-spline basis functions in Ref. \cite{Jiang2008} and GTOs in the present case show very different trends of contributions from orbitals belonging to different $l$-quantum number.
+More importantly, analysis of MP, RPA and $+$Basis results, in the Supplemental Materials \cite{suppl}, suggests that the calculations reported using the B-spline basis functions in Ref. \cite{Jiang2008} and GTOs in the present case show very different trends of contributions from orbitals belonging to different $l$-quantum number.
 For example, Ref. \cite{Jiang2008} reported a large contribution from basis extrapolation with $l \ge 7$, amounting to nearly 0.9\% in some cases.
 By contrast, we find that the basis extrapolation effects are generally smaller than our quoted uncertainties.
 It may be attributed to the way continuum are generated in both the works.